How to be unpopular in Micro Business

 - Always being on call should be rewarded by the fact it is your business and not someone else who owns it

-In this blog, I way to give advice both to existing micro business owners and to new micro business owners.
+In this blog, I way to give advice both to existing micro-business owners and to new micro business owners.
 It is never too early or too late to get things organised and do things better.
-Being in a small or micro business is hard work and not something that should be considered the easy choice.
+Being in a small or micro business is hard work and not something that should be considered an easy choice.
 It can, however, be incredibly rewarding both personally and professionally.

 Types of Micro Business